lhcb/starterkit-lessons/self-guided-lessons/htcondor-more-options.md

 The default setting is `Complete`.
 The `Error` setting is also extremely useful: imagine you have a long job you intend to leave running over the weekend - if something were to go wrong, you may want to be alerted so that you can resubmit it sooner rather than later.

-{% challenge "Practice: Debug some broken jobs" %} TODO: [Here](code/htcondor-more-options/htcondor-examples.tar.gz) you can download a `.tar.gz` file containing the scripts for 3 jobs, each of which features some commonly-experimenced error or mistake.
+{% challenge "Practice: Debug some broken jobs" %} [Here](code/htcondor-more-options/htcondor-examples.tar.gz) you can download a `.tar.gz` file containing the scripts for 3 jobs, each of which features some commonly-experimenced error or mistake.
 To unpack the file, run `tar -zxvf htcondor-examples.tar.gz`.
 For each one, submit the job, see if you can figure out what went wrong with it (making use of the error files), and then try to fix it.

 {% solution "Solutions" %}
 **Prime factor finder**: when you try to submit this, you get `ERROR: Submit requirement NoEos evaluated to non-boolean.`.
 With a little bit of Google searching, or just by looking carefully at the submit file, you can find that this is due to a log file having not been specified, when one is always required.
 To fix this, just add `log = log.log` to the submit file.